 - Our latest tip is the easiest way to create an ID if you’re cat is not micro-chipped and does not or cannot wear a collar.

-- ID: All pets should be micro-chipped and their information updated yearly.
+- ID: All pets should be microchipped and their information updated yearly.
 Have collars with tags (regular or tags with id with QR.)
 Have leashes and harnesses for each pet.
-If pets don’t usually wear collars or harnesses store in an emergency storage container).
+If pets don’t usually wear collars or harnesses store them in an emergency storage container).

-- Buy a sturdy 25 gal airtight and waterproof container, plain or fancy like one with wheels.
-Store the container in a
+- Buy a sturdy 25 gal airtight and waterproof container, a regular Tupperware type or fancy like one with wheels.
+Store the container in an easy to access location.

 - Use a marker to mark each item on the checklist after you complete each item on the list.